api-platform/docs/core/graphql.md

 In this case, the REST endpoint will be able to get the two attributes of the book and to modify only its name.

-The GraphQL item endpoint will be able to query only the name.
+The GraphQL item endpoint will be able to query the name and author of an item.
-The GraphQL collection endpoint will be able to query the name and author.
+It will be able to query the name of the items in the collection.
 It will only be able to create a book with an author.
 When doing this mutation, the author of the created book will not be returned (the name will be instead).